Pranavi-04/Car-Speed-Detection/README.md

 # Car-Speed-Detection
 This project is a simulation of a Car speed detector using IR sensors.
-This simulated using Proteus Software
+This is simulated using Proteus Software

 PRINCIPLE:
 IR Sensors are the main part of the project that detect the speed of a vehicle.
 Practically, you can implement the setup of IR Sensors in many ways but in this project, I have used two reflective type IR Sensors and placed them 5cm apart.